deepikagithub6/fastapi_excel_assignment/README.md

     ...
   ]
 }
+# Notes
 **The Excel file path can be modified in main.py by changing the EXCEL_FILE variable.**

 **The current implementation returns the entire sheet data as JSON without pagination or filtering.**

 **Ensure the Excel sheet names are URL-encoded when calling the API.**

+# Postman collection
+# How to Use:

+**Open Postman**

+**Click Import → Raw Text**

+**Paste the contents of postman_collection.json**

+**Click Import**

+**Use the pre-configured endpoints to test**

+# Each request in the collection corresponds to a specific table from the Excel file, like:

+Initial Investment

+Operating Cashflows

+Salvage Value

+Discounted CF

+Investment Measures

+Book Value & Depreciation

+# Notes

+**Make sure your Excel file is named capbudg.xlsx and located inside the /Data directory.**

+**Ensure column names in each sheet are structured as headers for correct JSON parsing.**